-Students who wish to transfer to Grand Rapids Theological Seminary should submit to the Seminary Admissions Office, with their application for Admission, transcripts of all credits previously earned.
+Students who wish to transfer to Grand Rapids Theological Seminary should submit transcripts all credits previously earned, along with their application for admission.
 Credit is given for comparable work taken at other accredited seminaries, graduate programs or universities.
 By approval of the Dean, a maximum of 50 percent of the particular degree program requirements may be fulfilled through transfer credit.
 See paragraph on "Transfer of Credit" on page 48 for more information.